Orjen: Climbing

-Several interesting alpine like climbing possibilities like rock climbing exist.
-Most remarkable is the 500 m wall of the Subra amphitheatre.
-In last few years the alpine – speleo section (A.S.O.S.) of PSD Subra started to climb routes on Mount Orjen.
-Good climbing routes are only 10 minutes walk from the Vratlo mountain hut.
-Other good climbing routes are in Subra's Amphitheatre and Reovacka Greda rocks.
-Mount Orjen gives a lot opportunities for climbing unclimbed routes with various difficulties.
+Several alpine-like climbing possibilities like rock climbing exist, notably the 500 m wall of the Subra amphitheatre.
+In last few years the alpine–speleo section (A.S.O.S.) of PSD Subra started to climb routes on Mount Orjen.
+Some climbing routes are only 10 minutes walk from the Vratlo mountain hut.
+Other climbing routes are in Subra's Amphitheatre and Reovacka Greda rocks.
+Mount Orjen gives many opportunities for climbing unclimbed routes with various difficulties.